MARKET STUDY BEER REBRANDING

 But do the drinkers of other beers believe Miller Lite is authentic and therefore would switch

 This is especially problematic for Miller as this approach never really worked in the first place for those other than Bud Light.
 Positioned as the most coveted beer – the underlying message in all of them – is not effective.

 Current beer drinkers already believe their beer is good.
 Why else are they drinking it?

 Miller, among all the major beer brands, is the most in need of a brand overhaul.
 (Read bout repositioning a brand here)

-It obviously lacks having a unique and meaningful brand position.
-If it doesn’t take those important and difficult steps to relevancy, it will continue to lose market share.
+It lacks having a unique and meaningful brand position.
+If it doesn’t take those necessary and challenging steps to relevance, it will continue to lose market share.

 Coors is one of the most interesting brands of this beer rebranding market study.
 The “cold” campaign of Coors Light has overtaken Budweiser as the nation’s second-most popular beer.

 There are sure to be congratulations within the MolsonCoors complex.
 But they should hold off the celebrating.

 It was only a matter of time until a light beer passed the long-standing Budweiser.

 The top four beer brands in the U.S. – and seven of the top 10 – are light beers, and the ascension of Coors Light mostly reflected the current taste of beer drinkers.
 What we see here is a trend, not a brand-creating preference.